 Some injured accident victims avoid hiring a lawyer for a variety of reasons.
 Maybe they feel their injuries are not bad enough to warrant legal action, or conversely, they feel their injuries are so severe that there is no way an insurance company won't give them the money they deserve from a claim.

-Regardless of your situation, it’s always best to at least consult a Boston Taxi accident attorney at Sibley Dolman Gipe Accident Injury Lawyers about your taxi accident injuries.
+Regardless of your situation, it's always best to at least consult a Boston Taxi accident attorney at Dolman Law Group Accident Injury Lawyers about your taxi accident injuries.
 A lawyer can evaluate your case, determine if you have a viable claim, and fight for your compensation.

 If you hire a lawyer after your Boston taxi accident, they can help you in many ways, including: